yixuaz/DBMS_ARIES/README.md

 You do not need to change any other java files except the 3 method to pass all test cases.

-I prepare 7 test cases for you from simple situation to complex situation.
+I prepare 7 test cases for you from simple situation to complex situation in `TinyDBClientTest.java`

 all the test cases is random to make the tiny db crash.